IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Experiments

 \subsection{Dataset}

-\textbf{Blender Object Dataset.} We collect 8 synthetic rendering of object datasets, 4 from Invrender~\cite{zhang2022modeling}, and 4 from NeRF~\cite{mildenhall2020nerf}.
-Invrender dataset contains hotdog, jugs, chair, and air balloons, and each dataset is rendered by Blender Cycles with 100 training and 200 test images along with their masks, albedo and roughness maps.
+\textbf{Synthetic Data.} We collect 8 Blender Object dataset (4 from Invrender~\cite{zhang2022modeling}, and 4 from NeRF~\cite{mildenhall2020nerf}) and 8 Replica Scene dataset.
+The Invrender dataset contains Hotdogs, Jugs, Chair, and Air balloons, and each dataset is rendered by Blender Cycles~\cite{blender} with their masks, reflectance, and roughness maps.
+The NeRF dataset contains 4 objects (Lego, Drums, Ficus, and Chair2) that maintain complex geometry and realistic non-Lambertian materials.
+Note that some environment lighting maps in NeRF's open-source blender model were missing, we search for some environment maps that look as realistic as possible and re-render the new image to match NeRF's settings.
+We regard this dataset as our dataset.
 The image resolution is set as 400×400.
-The NeRF dataset contains 4 objects (lego, drums, ficus, and chair2) that exhibit complicated geometry and realistic non-Lambertian materials.
-Note that some environment lighting maps in NeRF's open-source blender model were missing, so we search for some environment maps that look as realistic as possible, and re-render the new image to match NeRF's settings.
-We regard this dataset as our dataset.

-\textbf{Replica Scene.} Generated by Semantic-NeRF~\cite{zhi2021place} Replica Scene consists of RGB images, depth maps, and semantic labels from randomly generated 6-DOF trajectories.
-For each Replica scene of rooms and offices, 900 images at resolution 320x240 using the default pin-hole camera model with a 90-degree horizontal field of view were rendered.
-Every 5th frame from the sequence was sampled as training dataset and the intermediate frames as test set.
+Generated by Semantic-NeRF~\cite{zhi2021place}, each Replica Scene~\cite{replica19arxiv} of rooms and offices consists of RGB images, depth maps, and semantic labels at resolution 320x240 from randomly generated 6-DOF trajectories.
+It contains challenging illumination effects, such as glossy reflections.

+\textbf{Real-world Data.} We selected 4 real data of natural scenes (Orchids, Flowers, Horns, and Ferns) at 504x378 resolution from LLFF~\cite{mildenhall2019llff} to demonstrate the generalization ability of our method in real-world lighting and reflection and its applicability such as recoloring, illumination variation.